Interested In Seeking Temporary Protected Status (TPS)?

-The Law Offices of Gita B. Kapur represents individuals in Los Angeles, throughout California, and around the world in a variety of immigration matters.
+The Law Offices of Gita B. Kapur and Associates represents individuals in Los Angeles, throughout California and around the world in a variety of immigration matters.
 If you are interested in learning more about seeking temporary protected status (TPS) in the United States, please contact my law office.

 What Is Temporary Protected Status?

-Temporary protected status (TPS) is a temporary immigration status that is granted to individuals from certain countries that are temporarily unsafe, unstable, or dangerous.
+Temporary protected status (TPS) is a temporary immigration status that is granted to individuals from certain countries that are temporarily unsafe, unstable or dangerous.
 TPS is typically available to individuals from countries that are at war or have experienced a natural disaster.
-Currently, Honduras, El Salvador, Nicaragua, Nepal, Somalia, Sudan, South Sudan, Syria, and Yemen are on the list of designated countries.
+Currently, Honduras, El Salvador, Nicaragua, Somalia, Sudan, South Sudan, Syria and Yemen are on the list of designated countries.

-Individuals who are a continuous resident of the U.S. when unsafe conditions are occurring in their home countries can apply for temporary protected status.
+Individuals who are continuous residents of the U.S. when unsafe conditions are occurring in their home countries can apply for temporary protected status.
 However, in most cases, these individuals must return to their home countries when they become safe again.

-TPS is different than asylum.
-Asylum is typically granted to individuals who are unsafe or in fear of persecution in their home countries, while TPS is designed to protected large groups of people or entire countries, in some situations.
+TPS is different from asylum.
+Asylum is typically granted to individuals who are unsafe or in fear of persecution in their home countries, while TPS is designed to protect large groups of people or entire countries, in some situations.
 I can assist with both asylum/refugee status, as well as temporary protected status.

-- Once granted TPS, an individual also cannot be detained by DHS on the basis of his or her immigration status in the United States.
+- They also cannot be detained by DHS on the basis of their immigration status in the United States after receiving TPS.

 You may NOT be eligible for TPS or to maintain your existing TPS if you:

-- Have been convicted of any felony or two or more misdemeanors committed in the United States
+- Have been convicted by a court of committing one felony or multiple misdemeanors while in this country

-Individuals who have been granted temporary protected status that will soon be expiring may apply for advanced parole to re-enter the United States.
-Later, if that individual who last entered with advance parole has a United States citizen child who turns 21 years old or gets married to a U.S. citizen, he or she may be eligible to apply for adjustment of status.
+Individuals who have been granted temporary protected status that will soon be expiring may apply for advance parole to re-enter the United States.
+Later, if that individual who last entered with advance parole has a United States citizen child who turns 21 years old or gets married to a U.S. citizen, they may be eligible to apply for adjustment of status.